Special Educational Needs & Disability (SEND)

 - Occasionally a pupil may need more expert support from an outside agency such as the Speech and Language Therapy Team, Paediatrician etc. Referral forms (SPR) are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parents/carers.

-- The Advisory Board for Staincliffe CE (C) Junior School are responsible for entrusting a named person, Mrs Hobson to monitor Safeguarding and Child protection procedures.
-He is also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school’s Single Central Record.
+- The Advisory Board for Staincliffe CE (C) Junior School are responsible for entrusting a named person, Mr Dixon to monitor Safeguarding and Child protection procedures.
+He is also responsible for the monitoring and correct administration of the Disclosure and barring service procedures and the school’s Single Central Record.
 In a support and challenge role the Advisory Board ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.

 How will the curriculum be matched to my child’s needs?